Skip links

 let message = age >= 18 ?
 "You are eligible to vote." : "Not eligible to vote.";

-Conditional statements are essential for creating interactive and responsive web applications.
-They allow you to tailor the behavior of your program based on user input, data validation, and various other factors.
+So, what do we use control structures for in JavaScript?
+They are essential for creating interactive and responsive web applications, allowing you to tailor the behavior of your program based on user input, data validation, and various other factors.

 Looping Statements